-plaster is a loader interface around multiple config file formats.
-It
+A loader interface around multiple config file formats.

 - Rename the loader entry point to plaster.loader_factory.

 - Add the concept of protocols to plaster.get_loader and plaster.find_loaders.

 - plaster.find_loaders now works on just schemes and protocols instead of full PlasterURL objects and implements the lookup algorithm for finding loader factories.

 - Change the ILoaderInfo interface to avoid being coupled to a particular uri.
 ILoaderInfo.load now takes a config_uri parameter.